arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ### Portenta H7 Code

-The Portenta H7 needs different libraries to work, in this case, are:
+The Portenta H7 needs the following libraries:

 - `ArduinoIoTCloud.h` This one handles the IoT Cloud connection and project variables publishing, it can be installed directly from the Arduino Library Manager.
 - `Arduino_ConnectionHandler.h` This one manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.